Using Relational Databases

 - Demonstrates basic database interaction using Haskell and SQLite.

-query_is used to execute SELECT queries, andexecuteis used for INSERT queries.- The code assumes the existence of the “test.db” database and the “test” table with the specified schema.
+query_is used to execute SELECT queries, andexecuteis used for INSERT queries.- Uses

-The type Only used in line 20 acts as a container for a single value and is defined in the simple-sqlite library.
+The type Only used in line 33 acts as a container for a single value and is defined in the sqlite-simple library.
 It can also be used to pass values for queries like:

 r <- query_ conn "SELECT name FROM customers where id = ?"
 (Only 4::Int)